-Between 6 and 5 is a serekh (proto-cartouche), perhaps a midwinter marker in Age Aries.
+Between 6 and 5 is a serekh (door facade, the early form of a cartouche), perhaps a midwinter marker in Age Aries.
 Celestial polar markers on a hoof and a canine jaw, on the axis of the rope end, tag the inspiration to Age Aries.

 A double-headed half-man